MichielNoback/java_jupyterbook/03_apis/io.md

 ## Note on character sets

-All these examples worked with the default characterset of Java, **_UTF-8_**.
+All these examples worked with the default character set of Java, **_UTF-8_**.
 When other sets are required, these can be specified in the `Files.newBufferedReader()` and `Files.newBufferedWriter()` factory methods.
 See docs for details.